 By Christine Harris

-Most people think of sea turtles as exotic creatures you encounter while snorkeling off the shores of tropical islands, but many sea turtles will journey as far north as the Gulf of Maine.
+Sea turtles are exotic creatures encountered while snorkeling off the shores of tropical islands, but many sea turtles will journey as far north as the Gulf of Maine.
 In fact, leatherback sea turtles will travel as far north as the Arctic Sea in pursuit of jellyfish.
 Like all reptiles, sea turtles are cold-blooded and abrupt decreases in water temperature can leave them stunned.
 This is what happens to dozens of sea turtles that wash ashore on the beaches of Cape Cod Bay each fall in Massachusetts.

 This fall has seen the most stranded turtles of any fall on record.
 The turtles are juveniles that rode the jet stream northward and have been foraging in the area during the warmer summer months.
 As the temperatures cool the turtles begin to head south but many of them become trapped in Cape Cod Bay.
 A cold snap in early November quickly cooled water temperatures cold-stunning many turtles.
 When they become stunned the turtles can no longer swim and are carried along by wind and currents.
 Fortunately, coordinated efforts from volunteers, non-profit and government organizations, and numerous facilities in Florida, North Carolina and beyond have saved hundreds of these doomed turtles.